greg-raven/Uncommon-Sense/_drafts/staging.md

 The drive of the Rockefellers and their allies is to create a one-world government combining supercapitalism and communism under the same tent, all under their control ...
 Do I mean conspiracy?
 Yes I do.
 I am convinced there is such a plot, international in scope, generations old in planning, and incredibly evil in intent.
 Larry P. McDonald

-The Declaration of Independence ... is not a legal prescription conferring powers upon the courts; and the Constitution's refusal to 'deny or disparage' other rights is far removed from affirming any one of them, and even farther removed from authorizing judges to identify what they might be, and to enforce the judges' list against laws duly enacted by the people.
+The Declaration of Independence ... is not a legal prescription conferring powers upon the courts; and the Constitution's refusal to "deny or disparage" other rights is far removed from affirming any one of them, and even farther removed from authorizing judges to identify what they might be, and to enforce the judges' list against laws duly enacted by the people.
 Laura Schlessinger

 If the Biden Administration's goal was to purposefully destabilize America and destroy our country from within, it would look absolutely identical to the mess we're in right now.
 Lauren Boebert